JDecunha/SuperTrack/README.md

 Describe the geometry and track sampling technique for superimposing.
 Currently only "VoxelConstrainedSphere" has been implemented.

+Note that the src/Simulation_method/VoxelConstrainedSphereMethod folder contains its own README.

 **[VoxelConstrainedSphere] ScoringRegionHalfLength**

 Set the half-length of the scoring "voxel" in nanometers.